 Atmos can also work with existing home cinema systems.
 Dolby Atmos-enabled speaker modules are available - when placed on top of your speakers, they allow your system to deliver Dolby Atmos sound from a compatible AV receiver.

 Dedicated Atmos speaker packages are still in relatively short supply, though, which brings us to Option Two: Atmos soundbars.
 They tend to use upward-firing drivers to disperse sound overhead.
-So far, only the big-bucks Sony's HT-ST5000 (a 2018 Award winner, no less) has seriously impressed, although special mention should go to the LG SK10Y.
-We're also looking forward to Sennheiser's upcoming AMBEO soundbar and Sony's new HT-X8500 Dolby Atmos soundbar, which was announced at CES 2019.
+So far, the Sony's HT-ST5000 (a 2018 Award winner, no less) has seriously impressed, as has Sennheiser's stunning, but pricey, Ambeo Soundbar.

 As for Blu-ray players, Dolby says you don't need a brand new player to support Atmos, just as long as your player fully conforms to the latest specifications and can output a bitstream audio signal for your AV receiver to decode.

-LG introduced Dolby Atmos support to its OLED TVs in 2017.
-It's not quite the same as having a room full of speakers and the TV's can't fire audio overhead, but LG claims the general quality of audio is still an improvement over a standard stereo signal.
+Now, TVs (such as LG's 2017, 2018 and 2019 OLED models) support Atmos too.
+It's not quite the same as having a room full of speakers, and the TV's can't fire audio overhead, but LG claims the general quality of audio is still an improvement over a standard stereo signal.